Shadows of War

 For the Latest on War News about Key Security Challenges in Europe and Eurasia see the feeds in this section.

-- Nepal Picks Up the Pieces after Protests Topple the Governmentby pfranz (RSS) on October 2, 2025 at 9:35 pm
+- Nepal Picks Up the Pieces after Protests Topple the Governmentby pfranz (RSS) on November 16, 2025 at 7:08 pm

 Mass demonstrations led by disaffected young people and triggered by a government move to ban social media apps have ousted Nepal’s prime minister.
 In this Q&A, Crisis Group expert Ashish […]

-- India-Pakistan: Avoiding a War in Waitingby nalberti (RSS) on October 2, 2025 at 9:35 pm
+- India-Pakistan: Avoiding a War in Waitingby nalberti (RSS) on November 16, 2025 at 7:08 pm

 India and Pakistan remain on high alert after military clashes in May claimed dozens of lives and raised global alarm.
 While resolving the longstanding dispute between the two nuclear-armed […]

-- With a Quiet Meeting in Alaska, Washington Tries to Reassure Taipeiby pfranz (RSS) on October 2, 2025 at 9:35 pm
+- With a Quiet Meeting in Alaska, Washington Tries to Reassure Taipeiby pfranz (RSS) on November 16, 2025 at 7:08 pm

-Crisis Group’s William Yang on reported defence talks between the Trump and Lai administrations last week in Alaska.
+Crisis Group’s William Yang on reported defence talks between the Trump and Lai administrations last week in Alaska

-- Los turbulentos primeros 100 días de Trump: perspectivas desde distintas partes del mundoby eschelhaas (RSS) on October 2, 2025 at 9:35 pm
+- Los turbulentos primeros 100 días de Trump: perspectivas desde distintas partes del mundoby eschelhaas (RSS) on November 16, 2025 at 7:08 pm

 Desde que asumió el cargo a finales de enero, la segunda administración de Trump ha tomado medidas para cambiar drásticamente un orden nacional e internacional establecido desde hace décadas. […]

-- Trump’s Turbulent First 100 Days: Views from Around the Globeby pfranz (RSS) on October 2, 2025 at 9:35 pm
+- Trump’s Turbulent First 100 Days: Views from Around the Globeby pfranz (RSS) on November 16, 2025 at 7:08 pm

 Since taking office in late January, the second Trump administration has moved to upend a decades-old domestic and international order.
 Crisis Group takes stock of what the White House has done and […]